Learn how to make Pickled Red Onions and customize the pickling juice several different ways. Pickled Red Onions add a punch of flavor to any dish!

 How long can you keep pickled vegetables?

-Opened, unsealed jars of pickled vegetables will stay good in the fridge for about 6 months.
+Opened, unsealed jars of pickled vegetables will stay good in the fridge for about 2 to 6 months.
 Be sure to keep your pickled vegetables in the refrigerator.

 What do pickled red onions go good with?